NateEag/how-i-code/drafts/daily-routine.rst

 Empty the untriaged issues queues in my work projects (fifteen minute limit)

+Review all assigned tasks with deadlines to make sure they're not falling behind.

+Define goals for day in shared task tracker.
+Create/assign tasks to myself and make sure they're highest on my task list (hack for this in systems without support for universal task ordering - set due dates to EOD and find a view that shows your tasks sorted by due date).

 Update Emacs packages.
 Doing it daily keeps me from falling behind, which becomes a problem when breaking changes to packages stack up.
 Five-minute time limit; if there's a problem after updating, roll back changes and schedule time to deal with it later.

-Define goal for day in shared task tracker.
-Create/assign task to myself, set due date to EOD.

 Announce goal for the day to get accountability.
 This is what standup meetings are for.
 Automation could help here - a command that announces your defined